justynsmyth/deep-text-recognition-benchmark/README.md

 '''

 ## How to create model_config.yaml
-After training your model, the directory will also generate an opt.txt file:
+After training your model, the directory will also generate an opt.txt file.
+This will be your model_config.yaml that can be used for that particular model:

 ```yaml
 ------------ Options -------------